jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * A works extension change request may include other changes in addition to a change to the proposed end date.
 * HA imposed change is currently limited to adding or removing conditions.

 _(Previously section 5.1, 5.3, 5.4, 5.8 & 26 in Business rules v0.1 draft)_

+### 4.x.
+Adding change requests

+* Each PA may have only one change request awaiting assessment.
+* A change request may be added to PA's that are not 'Refused', 'Revoked' or 'Closed'
+* The works category may be updated if the works duration is changed.
+* Change requests may not be added to a PAA.
+* The following cannot be changed on a PA:
+    * Permit reference number or works reference number
+    * USRN
+    * USRN address e.g. road/street
+    * Road category
+    * Primary notice authority the PA is submitted to
+* Proposed start date may not be changed if works start has been logged.
+* All change requests show the original details and changed values.

+_(Previously section 5.2, 5.3, 5.4 & 5.6 in Business rules v0.1 draft)_